• The APHTI is a three-year full-time workplace-based training program in population health coordinated by the NSW Ministry of Health.

 Before starting your traineeship, we will ask you to sign a trainee agreement.
 This is an agreement between you and the NSW Ministry of Health which sets out the terms and conditions under which the Ministry agrees to pay for the Master of Public Health.

-For example, the agreement outlines what will happen if you need to repeat a subject, or if you decide to withdraw from the Master of Public Health.
+For example, the agreement outlines what will happen if you need to repeat a subject, or if you withdraw from the Master of Public Health.

 • Yes.
 You can study at any university in NSW that offers a Master of Public Health program.
 It is important that you choose a university and degree that suit your individual needs and your learning style.